aydindemircioglu/lasvmR/README.md

 # lasvmR

-lasvmR is a simple wrapper for the K-Means C++ library (see www.tkl.iis.u-tokyo.ac.jp/~ynaga/yakmo/) developed by Naoki Yoshinaga.
+lasvmR is a simple wrapper for the LASVM Solver (see http://leon.bottou.org/projects/lasvm).
+LASVM is basically an online variant of the SMO solver, but citing the original webpage is better:

-lasvmR implements orthogonal K-Means.
-It can work in several rounds.
-In the first round, a normal K-Means is applied to the data.
-In each subsequent round, the next clustering is done on a subspace orthogonal to the centroids of the last clustering.
-This way one produces different views on the data.
-To speed up the whole procedure, Greg Hamerlys faster K-Means is utilized.
-Initilization can be done either classically (uniformly random) or by using the K-Means++ scheme.
+> LASVM is an approximate SVM solver that uses online approximation.
+It reaches accuracies similar to that of a real SVM after performing a single sequential pass through the training examples.
+Further benefits can be achieved using selective sampling techniques to choose which example should be considered next.

 # Note